ynsgnr/capulus/readme.md

 ## Dimmer Module and Relays
 Heater is connected with a relay, I used SSR-40DA on D8 (pin 15).
+For some reason the relay I got was marked in reverse (+ instead of - and minus instead +), or I did something wrong (I used + as ground hope thats correct).
+I did not reflect that to circuit diagrams but if **your relay doesn't work correctly check which terminal is ground in a separate setup**.
 Solenoid valve is also connected with a relay, I used SSR-40DA with a button logic, basically i copied to same logic classic design has in high voltage to the low voltage.
 Pump is connected with [robotdyn dimmer module](https://robotdyn.com/ac-light-dimmer-module-1-channel-3-3v-5v-logic-ac-50-60hz-220v-110v-1.html) on D5 (pin 14) for PWM and on D7 (pin 13) for zero-cross detection (z-c).